Fector101/android_notify/README.md

 2. Types: most of `Notification` arguments are strings and return strings except `['progress_max_value','progress_current_value','callback','logs']`

 ### NotificationHandler [change]
-No need to bind listener in your app, This will now be done automatically, You can unbind by using `NotificationHandler.unbindNotifyListener`
+No need to bind listener in your app, This will now be done automatically, If you want to listen to notification clicks in your app You unbind using `NotificationHandler.unbindNotifyListener`